YugenFring/Spring-All-In-One/README.md

 # Spring-All-In-One

-This is a comprehensive Spring tutorial from 0 to 1.
+This is a tutorial covering the fundamentals of Spring, a popular backend framework.

-Refer to [wiki](https://github.com/YugenFring/Spring-All-In-One/wiki) for best practices.
+For best practices and additional information, refer to the accompanying [wiki](https://github.com/YugenFring/Spring-All-In-One/wiki).